ryanhodge240/ros-introduction/README.md

 # Intro to ROS
-The purpose of this repository is to create increasingly complicated ROS packages as to understand how to use it.
+The purpose of this repository is to create ROS packages with increasing difficulties, as to understand how to use it.
 The order of packages is as follows:

   1. servo_control
   2. keyboard_servo_control